jwnwilson/hexrepo/README.md

 - Aipet
     - Prep easy to access demo
         - Make pet more dynamic and debug it not moving
-            - Return destination for pet to go to
-            - Have server calculate a direction
             - LLM to return a speed
             - LLM can return jump
         - Disable Auth for now